mrPronin/open-charge-map-backend-demo/client-api/README.md

-# import-service
+# client-api
-Fetches data from Open Charge Map, checks for changes, and updates the MongoDB database when necessary
+Connects to the MongoDB database to read the charging station data and serves it to clients through a /graphql endpoint, supporting relay-style pagination
 ## Environment variables
 This project uses the following environment variables:
 | Name                          | Description                         | Default Value                                  |